Tobacco Treatment Guide: For Patients and Their Families

 • Nicotine nasal spray (Nicotrol®)

-• There are also medications you can take as a pill.
-They don’t contain nicotine but can reduce your cravings to smoke and lessen side effects of nicotine withdrawal.
-Your doctor can give you a prescription for these medications if you need them.
-These medications include:
+There are also medicines you can take as a pill, such as Bupropion SR (Wellbutrin SR®, Zyban®) or Varenicline (Chantix®).
+They don’t have nicotine but can reduce your cravings to smoke and lessen side effects of nicotine withdrawal.
+Your doctor can give you a prescription for these medicines.

-Yes.
-All of the available medications are safe to take and can help you quit smoking.
-These medications don’t have the toxic chemicals that cigarettes have and, with few exceptions, are safe to use while undergoing cancer treatment.
+Yes, all of these medicines are safe to take and can help you quit smoking.
+These medicines don’t have the toxic chemicals that cigarettes have.
+Most are safe to use while getting cancer treatment.

-Can I use more than one medication at the same time?
+Can I use more than one medicine at the same time?

 Nicotine Patch

-• Place the patch on your skin to give you a small and steady dose of the medication over a 24-hour period.
+• Place the patch on your skin to give you a small and steady dose of the medicine over a 24-hour period.

 • You can use it with other NRT products and with bupropion.